7 Natural Ways to Activate Your Endocannabinoid System

 The research on how the endocannabinoid system works and what it influences is ongoing.
 Though much more research is needed concerning the critical ECS, you can learn how to increase anandamide and upregulate cannabinoid receptors.
 The following are seven ways to boost your endocannabinoid system by increasing your bliss cannabinoids.

-Chronic stress can increase cortisol production, reducing the functioning of the ECS system by reducing the brain’s CB1 receptors.
-Reduce your stress level, and it could improve ECS functioning.
+Chronic discomfoert can increase cortisol production, reducing the functioning of the ECS system by reducing the brain’s CB1 receptors.
+Reduce your tension and challenges, and it could improve ECS functioning.

 2. Make Good Food Choices